 Controller objects: The controller objects coordinate the activities of a set of entity objects and interface with the boundary objects to provide the overall behavior of the system.
 The responsibilities assigned to a controller object are closely related to the realization of a specific use case.
 The controller objects effectively decouple the boundary and entity objects from one another making the system tolerant to changes of the user interface and processing logic.
 The controller objects embody most of the logic involved with the use case realization (this logic may change time to time).
 A typical interaction of a controller object with boundary and entity objects is shown in fig. 8.2.
-Normally, each use case is realized using one controller object, i.e. through boundary and entity objects only.
+Normally, each use case is realized using one controller object.
+However, some use cases can be realized without using any controller object, i.e. through boundary and entity objects only.
 This is often true for use cases that achieve only some simple manipulation of the stored information.